actck/ejbca-docker-nginx/README.md

 ## Initial configuration - EJBCA without proxy
 To start with EJBCA and docker compose, I've followed the official documentation: https://doc.primekey.com/ejbca/tutorials-and-guides/tutorial-start-out-with-ejbca-docker-container
+**I did some tweaks compare to the tutorial, such as additionnal environment key, and TLS_SETUP_ENABLED with value true instead of simple**

 - Create the docker compose file